fadion/aria/README.md

 let free_time = if married then 0 else 100_000_000 end
 ```

+### Switch

-`Switch` expressions on the other hand are more interesting.
-They can have multiple cases with multiple conditions that break automatically on each successful case.
-There's no need to explicitly call `break`, which makes them way more attractive.
+`Switch` expressions on the other hand are way more interesting.
+They can have multiple cases with multiple conditions that break automatically on each successful case, act as generic if/else, and match array elements.

 ```swift
 let a = 5